ikawrakow/ik_llama.cpp/github-data/discussions/477 - DeepSeek-R1-0528 ik quants!.md

 Thanks for these quants and the rest of your work you publish.
 Could you do one that fits in 128GB RAM and 72GB VRAM with 32K context?
 I tried the unsloth IQ1_S and got about 2.7 t/s generation on mainline and 2.15 t/s on ik.
 It was coherent and delivered surprisingly good responses to real world coding tasks.
 Oh but the R4 variants don't support Q1 yet, right?

+> 👤 **ubergarm** replied on **2025-06-01** at **17:54:28**
+>
+> Yeah getting that small becomes tricky.
+I've been noodling on it and want to try out some experiments.. the iq2_kt quants might be interesting but will take a long time to quantize. they will get us down to 2.125 BPW but likely not performant given a lot of CPU inferencing.
+>
+> I could look into the IQ1 stuff but haven't ever messed with those really... but yes there are no `_r4` repacked versions of the smaller sub ~4bpw guys yet.
+>
+> If you have a good PCIe Gen5 NVMe e.g. the T705 or similar you might actually get faster going with my `IQ2_KS` which is 220GiB and using the default mmap() to let some of it "hang off" into page cache.
+Hoping to try that soon and expect 3-5 tok/sec on my gaming rig (96GB RAM +24GB VRAM) but it does heat up the SSD (though no write level wear as it is read only).

 > 👤 **ubergarm** replied on **2025-06-02** at **04:43:27**
 >
 > @randoentity